 - Raspberries (don’t wash).
 Raspberries will lose some of their red color.

 - Red currants (removed from stem)

 Prepare the fruit.
-Put it in a bowl with an equal amount ot sugar, eg 3 lbs fruit and 3 lbs sugar.
+Put it in a bowl with a half the amount of sugar, eg 3 lbs fruit and 1.5 lbs sugar.
 Let it stand for an hour.
 Then put the fruit into a glass or crockery container.
 Add liquor until the fruit is covered by about ½ inch.
 It will float to the top of the liquid, so should be weighed down with a saucer or small dish.
 You can fill up the container in one go, or add to it over several weeks.
 Just make sure it is topped up with alcohol.
 Then, wait for about 3 months.
 In the autumn and wintertime, you’ll have some delicious summer fruits steeped in a brandy (or rum) syrup to enjoy and bring some of the warmth of summer into your life.